r-pogo/vade_mecum/Networking_Web/Models.md

 The ethernet broadcast address is all F's `FF:FF:FF:FF:FF:FF`.
 Ethernet broadcasts are used so that devices can learn more about each other.
 ___
 ## Encapsulation
+Packets and frames are small pieces of data that, when forming together, make a larger piece of information or message.
+However, they are two different things in the OSI model.
+A frame is at layer 2 - the data link layer, meaning there is no such information as IP addresses.
+Think of this as putting an envelope within an envelope and sending it away.
+The first envelope will be the packet that you mail, but once it is opened, the envelope within still exists and contains data (this is a frame).
+This process is called encapsulation
 `Encapsulation`:

 ![img_4.png](img/img_4.png)

 ![img_16.png](img/img_16.png)